 Our YM’s participated in a 3 day camp out at a site about 6000 feet up near Strawberry CA in the Sierra Nevada mountains in February.
 Cross country skiing, snow shoeing, survival, fieldcraft, land navigation, shelter building, food preparation, celestial navigation basics, weather, teamwork, leadership and of course communications.

 Above: Basic mountain shelter.
-Cross country ski’s across the top of a trench, covered with a couple of ponchos.
-These 2 guys converted it into a “Hootch and Casino” passing the early evening hours playing cards with their buddies within.
+Cross country ski’s across the top of a snow trench, covered with a couple of ponchos.
+These 2 young lads converted it into a “Hootch and Casino” passing the early evening hours playing cards with their buddies within.

 It takes teamwork to build igloos.